PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

 passed with `3 passed in 6.63s`.
 Ruff, syntax compilation, and `git diff --check` passed.
 No Tier corpus conversion was run.

+The indexed residual/Reshape InstanceNormalization checkpoint completes the four-mode migration.
+It validates the main `Squeeze -> residual ADD -> Reshape -> post-Transpose` tail together with either a rank-three HWC-to-CHW residual bridge or an NHWC-to-NCHW bridge followed by Squeeze and an optional retained unary.
+The residual bridge is removed only after every shape/signature, dtype, quantization, public-boundary, fan-out, producer, consumer, and graph-order contract succeeds.
+Residual unary CAST may change FLOAT16/FLOAT32 dtype; the other twelve operators must preserve it.

+ADD output fan-out is planned in the same transaction.
+Its Reshape path moves to HWC/NHWC, while all other consumer slots share one deterministic HWC-to-CHW adapter.
+A compatible INT32/INT64 fixed permutation is reused;
+invalid, produced, public, quantized, or collision cases are complete no-ops.
+After this migration the former 975-line compatibility helper contains no raw ModelIR mutation: it is a 60-line dispatcher that tries the four indexed modes at each pre-Transpose's original graph position and preserves their shared 32-rewrite ceiling.

+Focused coverage includes twelve NumPy equivalence variants across all three residual source forms, FLOAT16/FLOAT32, and public/produced main sources; all thirteen residual unary operators; nine dynamic-signature combinations; four fan-out position/repeated-slot variants; multi-chain execution; commuted ADD;
+existing adapter reuse; fifteen unsafe transactional no-ops; four compatibility-fallback blockers; adapter-allocation collision; all four mixed tail modes under the shared cap; and preflight/no-index behavior with `238 passed in 0.92s`.
+Ten representative static, produced-source, FLOAT16, negative-axis, commuted-affine, residual-source, and fan-out variants were exactly ModelIR-identical to the committed legacy helper.
+The related InstanceNormalization, Pad, Mean, architecture, core, and pass-efficiency suites passed with `640 passed in 54.91s`; twelve selected direct-builder characterizations passed with `12 passed in 1.00s`.
+TensorFlow-import-blocked direct and `-cotof` plus the sequential quantization/evaluation/coverage smoke passed with `3 passed in 6.92s`.
+Ruff, syntax compilation, and `git diff --check` passed.
+No Tier corpus conversion was run.

+Residual-specific fixtures and cases are isolated in `test_flatbuffer_direct_indexed_instance_norm_residual_layout.py`; the common ModelIR builder/evaluator remains in the direct-tail module.
+This keeps the common characterization file at 1,825 lines and the residual module at 642 lines without duplicating fixture construction.

 The focused indexed and architecture tests pass Ruff normally.
 The changed legacy characterization file passes with its pre-existing `F401` findings scoped out, and the lowerer passes with its pre-existing `F401` and `F841`